AntsLive

-AntsLive (born 2000) is a British rapper and record producer.
+Anton Raphael Baleanu, known as AntsLive (born 2000) is a British rapper and record producer.

 Biography

 Ants was born in North London to a Romanian father, who would play Latin-American music around the house, and a Sierra Leone mother, who loved MoTown classics.
 When Ants turned seven, he got his first CD player and a copy of 50 Cent's 2007 album Curtis, sparking his passion for hip-hop and spurring him to download torrents of rap through LimeWire.
 At the wish of his grandma, he started to write poetry aged just eight.

 Before he became devoted to music, Ants also had a passion for sport.
 He was scouted for Chelsea's U16 when he was six-years-old, and he practised football six days a week until he turned 16.

 Before going solo when Covid hit, AntsLive and his friends Tejy, an R&B singer from North West London and producer Jay Blu formed the trio Trademark.